davanstrien/ImageIN/README.md

 ![A digitized image from a historic book.
 The page only contains text](https://iiif.archivelab.org/iiif/memoirslettersof01bernuoft$105/full/250,/0/default.jpg) ![A digitized image from a historic book.
 The page only contains an illustration](https://iiif.archivelab.org/iiif/memoirslettersof01bernuoft$10/full/250,/0/default.jpg)

+### Outputs

+If you want to get straight to the outputs of this project you can find the datasets, models and demos on our Hugging Face hub organisation ([https://huggingface.co/ImageIN](https://huggingface.co/ImageIN)).

 ### Background

 Over the past couple of decades libraries, archives, museums, and other organisations have increasingly digitised content they hold.
 This includes a large number of digitised books.
 Some of these books contain illustrations, it would be nice to be able to identify pages which contain illustrations so that: